Choosing the best hats for bald guys depends mainly on the occasion.

 Trapper hats are similar in style to Aviator hats, which have longer earflaps and a more vintage look.
 Originally designed for pilots, Aviators can be made from leather, faux fur, or synthetic fabrics.

-On the other hand, if you prefer a vintage or military-inspired style, an aviator hat with its longer earflaps and leather or faux fur construction might be for you:
+On the other hand, if you prefer a vintage or military-inspired style, an aviator hat with the longer earflaps and leather or faux fur construction might be for you:

 Sheepskin Leather Aviator Hat